 In some situations, delaying or denying a claim can be so unfair that the insurance carrier has acted in “bad faith.”
 Insurance contracts state that an insurer will act in good faith and, if they fail to do so, it constitutes a breach of contract.
 In addition, the law in Florida protects consumers from acts of bad faith by insurance companies.
 However, seeking the remedies you deserve can be complicated as an insurer will try to aggressively defend against bad faith claims.

 It is important to have a law firm representing you that understands how to protect your rights and ensure you receive the coverage and damages you deserve.
-If you believe your insurance carrier has acted wrongfully, please call to discuss your situation for free with a St. Petersburg Insurance Carrier Bad Faith Attorney at Dolman Law Group.
+If you believe your insurance carrier has acted wrongfully, please call to discuss your situation for free with a St. Petersburg Insurance Carrier Bad Faith Attorney at Sibley Dolman Gipe Accident Injury Lawyers, PA.

 Identifying Bad Faith Claims